Araz Abdullayev: Loan to Anorthosis

 On 12 August 2017, Anorthosis announced the signing of Abdullayev on a season-long loan deal.
 Abdullayev made his Cypriot First Division debut for Anorthosis played 83 minutes in the starting lineup, in a 1–1 away draw against Nea Salamis on 20 August 2017.
 He scored his first goal for Anorthosis in the Cypriot First Division match against AEL Limassol in a 1–1 home draw on 25 November 2017.

 Panionios

 On 7 July 2018, Abdullayev signed a two-year contract with Superleague side Panionios.

 Loan to Qarabağ

 On 31 August 2018, Qarabağ FK announced the signing of Abdullayev on a two-year loan deal.

 Boluspor

 On 15 September 2020, Abdullayev signed a 1+1 year contract with Turkish club Boluspor.

 Sumgayit

 On 15 January 2022, Abdullayev signed for Sumgayit on a contract until the end of the 2021–22 season, with the option of an additional two-years.

+Zira

+On 24 March 2024, Zira announced the signing of free agent Abdullayev on a contract until the end of the season.

+Qaradağ Lökbatan

+In October 2024, Abdullayev signed for Azerbaijan First League club Qaradağ Lökbatan.